TRaSH-Guides/Guides/CONTRIBUTING.md

 ### Regex Test Cases

 - Provide a link to your regex example of your Custom Format using the following [Template](https://regex101.com/r/4DypIW/1).

-- When adding a regex test case
+When adding a regex test case:

 - Replace the actual movie name with `Movie`.
-  - Replace the actual series name with `Series`.
+- Replace the actual Series name with `Series`.
   - Remove the actual Series title.
 - Replace the actual group name with `RlsGrp`

 When updating or adding a new CF the test case url (`trash_regex`) needs to be prepended to the exported from Starr json